OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 🚀 On average, users who made a purchase in July 2017 completed 4.16 transactions.

 ### Query 06: Average amount of money spent per session.
 Only include purchaser data in July 2017
+> Evaluate the spending behavior and profitability of customers during their sessions.

 ```sql
 SELECT